zizisoft/gitlock/README.md

 gitlock reset-program-data
 ```

-Deleting the `.gitlock` directory does the same.
+Or alternatively, deleting the `.gitlock` directory should have the same effect.

 Examples
 ========